 Have you ever tried to visit the online home of one of your favorite authors only to be directed to a social media profile or a Wikipedia page or some generic google search result?
 You were probably very disappointed, right?
 Author websites are their virtual homes.
-It's the place where readers go to find everything they need to know about their favorite book personalities in one place.
+It's the place where readers go to find a collection of everything they need to know about their favorite book personalities.

-And yet, many authors still do not recognize the importance of having a virtual home that is not a Facebook, Amazon, or Twitter page.
-Here are 5 reasons why I personally believe author pages are important:
+And yet, many authors still do not recognize the importance of having a virtual home that is not a Facebook, Amazon, Instagram, or Twitter page.
+Here are 5 reasons why every serious author should have a website:

 3. You Are Searchable if You Have a Website: Nothing frustrates and disappoints me more than when I do a Google search for an author that turns up nothing but links to anything but the author's website.
 If you want to build a central location where readers can find out all they need to know about you and the books you have written, a website is the best way to do that.
-Here are the websites of a few authors (I was proud to learn that they had informative websites) I have searched in the past:
+Here are the websites of a few authors I have searched in the past, I was very proud to learn that they had such informative websites:

-Danielle Steel (my heart is always happy when I visit her page's library and see the long list of books, dating back to when I first started reading her books as a young girl (STAR).
+Danielle Steel (my heart is always happy when I visit her library page and see the long list of books, dating back to when I first started reading her books as a young girl).

 4. You Can Build a Great Email List: This point speaks for itself.
 You don't own your followers' personal profiles, but you own your email listing for as long as they remain subscribers.